This document describes quick API implementation details of a simple workflow to create and manage an order. All examples are provided as

 In order to perform the partial update, you should send a payload with a set of fields that needs to be updated.
 The content type of the request should be

-application/merge-patch+json.
+application/merge-patch+json (the partial update is implemented according to JSON Merge Patch standard proposed in RFC 7396).
 Field values that are included in the payload replace old values.
 Fields that aren't included in the payload remain untouched.

 Notice that according to the standard it is not possible to patch part of an array.
 For example, if you send a nested

 vehicles array field in a payload, the vehicle list in the order will be completely overwritten by the content of this array.